-There have been no administration service issues with respect to core financial transactions, which need to be reported.
+There have been no administration service issues with respect to core financial transactions during the Scheme year that need to be reported.
 The service levels reported by EQ were at a level deemed acceptable by the Trustee and there were no concerns raised.